Likelihood Quantile Networks for Coordinating Multi-Agent Reinforcement Learning: Our Approach

 Note that intervals $(-\infty,d_1] $ and $(d_i,\infty]$ have no probability density, hence are omitted.
 TDL can be calculated using an arbitrary number of samples for all $M>1$ and $M^{\prime}>0$.

-We view TDL as not only a noisy consistency measurement between the main and target networks, but also an indicator of information sufficiency in the return distribution estimation.
-The later is important for MARL because it aims to differentiate stochasticity from non-stationary.
+We can view TDL as not only a noisy consistency measurement between the main and target networks, but also an indicator of information sufficiency in the return distribution estimation.
+The latter is important for training MADRL agents because it aims to differentiate stochasticity from non-stationary, which allows agent to obtain a more faithful value estimates based on the environment alone, not other peers.